Skip to content

 CPU jobs

 At the top, you see the job name, its number, your username, and the status.
-Details of your submission script are displayed by clicking on Show submitted job script.
+Details of your submission script are displayed by clicking on the Show submitted job script button.
 If the job was launched in interactive mode, the submission script will not be available.

-The working directory and the submission command can be seen by clicking on Show submit command.
+The working directory and the submission command can be seen by clicking on the Show submit command button.

 The next section shows information on the scheduler.
 To display the information on your CPU account, click on your account number.